PaolaGaray/GA-CustomerRevenuePrediction/README.md

-# Google Analytics - Predicting Customer Revenue to Maximize ROI
+# GA - Predicting Customer Revenue to Maximize ROI
 ---
 ## Project Overview
 In e-commerce, the 80/20 rule—where a small fraction of customers generates the majority of revenue—commonly holds true.
 However, in this case, the analysis shows an even starker reality: **99% of users do not make purchases**.
 This highlights the critical importance of optimizing marketing resources to focus on high-value customers.